-Placements in Psychology and the Social Sciences are typically in a lab, counselling, or non-profit setting.
-Tasks could include writing behavioral management plans and developing counseling skills, as well as improving research and interviewing skills.
+Our international internships in psychology and the social sciences are typically in a lab, a counselling situation, or non-profit setting.
+Your tasks could include writing behavioral management plans and developing counseling skills, as well as improving research and interviewing skills.
+Many of our interns are also able to gain a measure of direct experience serving clients.
+Peruse through our sample list for a more detailed description.

 This is a life altering opportunity for gender studies, human rights, or social work students who want to help fight for equality.
 This organization believes that LGBT young people need to be respected and cared for on the same basis as all other young people.
 The organization operates on the principle that when they are safe and supported in their families, in school and in society they will thrive as healthy and equal citizens.